Ermellinata di Rovigo: Uses

 The Ermellinata di Rovigo is a dual-purpose breed.
 Hens lay 170–190 eggs per year.
 In meat production, birds reach a weight of 1.7–1.8 kg in 120 days.

-Cross-breeding buff Livorno cocks with Ermellinata di Rovigo hens produces an autosexing hybrid, with ermine-silver males suitable as spring chicken, and buff hens of light to medium weight that are good layers of ivory-pink eggs.
-Another autosexing hybrid is obtained by cross-breeding with New Hampshire cocks, which produces fast-growing ermine-coloured cockerels, and medium-weight red layers of salmon-brown eggs.
+Cross-breeding buff Livorno cocks with Ermellinata di Rovigo hens produces an auto-sexing hybrid, with ermine-silver males suitable as spring chicken, and buff hens of light to medium weight that are good layers of ivory-pink eggs.
+Another auto-sexing hybrid is obtained by cross-breeding with New Hampshire cocks, which produces fast-growing ermine-coloured cockerels, and medium-weight red layers of salmon-brown eggs.